AWS Global to China S3 Sync: A Serverless Solution

 If you’ve ever tried to move data between AWS Global and AWS China, you know it’s not just a matter of turning on replication.
-Cross-region replication doesn’t work.
-VPNs add complexity.
-And regulatory hurdles make everything feel… fragile.
+VPNs add complexity, and regulatory hurdles make everything feel fragile.

 Imagine you have a product that stores user-uploaded files in AWS Global (say Virginia), but your operations team or customer base in China needs access to those files.